Best Pond Nets for Koi and Goldfish 2023 (Top Models)

 Another heavy duty all-round pond net which works great for both cleaning and fish retrieval is TotalPond’s telescoping net.
 Similar to the net from Tetra, but with a slightly wider basket opening and larger mesh holes.
 The net, at its widest point, is around 15-16″ in width and around 16″ in depth.
 The fabric is soft but very strong, so would be suitable for a wide rage of debris and also for catching pond fish.

 Due to the slightly wider basket opening, we recommend this net if you have larger pond fish you need to retrieve, but still want something for cleaning on the side.
 The mesh holes are of a medium size, and will allow for good water skimming and collection for all but the finest of debris.
 It would be great for skimming leaves from the surface, and also for raking string algae and sludge from the liner.

 The net is able to extend to a maximum of 62″, and is 47″ when contracted and stored.
 It would be a good choice for both small or large ponds, and a versatile net for fish and general cleaning.

-Sock nets are the best choice for frequent fish handling, and Nycon provide some great value options for fish keepers!
+Sock nets are the best choice for frequent fish handling, and Nycon provides some great value options for fish keepers!
 This sock net is made from soft but durable material and features a tunnel measuring 42″ long.
 The opening to the net is 11″ wide, and the net comes with a 12″ wooden handle for maximum control.

 Sock nets are a fantastic choice for pond owners who need to frequent check their fish or move their fish around, but are not suitable for pond cleaning.
 These kinds of nets make handling less stressful for both you and the fish, and are almost a necessity for large-scale koi keeping.